 VI.
-Involvement in Co-Curricular Activities
+Involvement in Extra-Curricular Activities

-- A. Students must have and maintain a minimum cumulative grade point average of 2.0 to participate in intercollegiate athletics or qualify for a class office.
-Additionally, the Student Deans may choose to restrict other co-curricular, social or employment privileges. - B. A cumulative grade average of 2.3 is required in the semester prior to election to qualify for a Student Council office.
+- A. Students must have and maintain a minimum cumulative grade point average of 2.0 to qualify for a class office or to be eligible to participate in intercollegiate athletics. - B. A cumulative grade average of 2.3 is required in the semester prior to election to qualify for a Student Council office.